TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 # Namco Musem - My Arcade Mini Player - Extra Musem
-Version 0.1.3.0
+Version 1.0.0.0

 ### What is this?
-A set of Windows batch files and an Android APK to allow you to install and run RetroArch on the Namco Museum My Arcade Mini Player.
+A set of Windows batch files and an Android APK to allow you to install and run RetroArch on the Namco Museum My Arcade Mini Player, and an entirely custom-made frontend which you can use to launch whatever games you want using whatever RetroArch cores you want.
 Granting you an Extra Museum, if you will.

 Crucially, this provides a RetroArch configuration that allows you to navigate the RetroArch frontend using the built-in controls of the